Adobeosu/ripple-auto-installer/README.md

-# ripple-auto-installer
+# realm-auto-installer
-Adobe's Ripple osu! server installer!
+Adobe's The Realm osu! server installer based off of ripple's code!

 # Note
 This Installer just install most things for a ripple server!
 If you want to use custom modify, You need to edit it yourself. and please fork this project if you use it!
 (THIS IS NOT DESIGNED FOR WINDOWS!)